TheGreatAxios/skale-layerzero-examples/oft-example/README.md

 After seting the peers you can now procced you bridging the tokens.

 **Run the following commands:**

+> If you want to change the amount bridged please change it on the call of the BridgeToken function

 To bridge tokens from Europa to Mumbai
 ```sh